Caleydo/caleydo-doc/views/stratomex/lineup.md

   Besides automatically created and computed query scores during the TourGuide process, external scores can be imported to the LineUp interface.
 The import process can be triggered by using the context menu of a dataset.

 ###Interaction
 Rows can be selected by clicking on it.
-LineUp also supports navigation via keyboard using up/down keys and page up/down keys.
+LineUp also supports navigation via keyboard using up/down keys and page up/down keys and scrolling by mouse wheel.
+Sorting by a column can be done by double clicking its header.
+The current sort criterion is indicated by a small triangle glyph above the column header.

 *Expert Note*: Adding an item to StratomeX without having an open TourGuide wizard can be done by double-clicking the item.

-Attention: WRITE ME
+Attention: If a TourGuide wizard instance is open, previews will only be shown, when the wizard is in the correct state, otherwise the selection will be ignored.

+###Visual Attributes
+The current selected row will be highlighted in orange.
+Grey rows indicate items that are already visible in StratomeX.
+An orange dashed border will be used within StratomeX and LineUp to indicate the currently previewed item.

+Score queries based on a parameter (e.g. find similar to a displayed stratification) are colored according the dataset color of the selected parameter, allowing simpler association.